-- A builder or developer refuses to sell you a home.
+- A builder or develop refuses to sell a home.

-Although these are the most common violations, there are others which violate the Federal Fair Housing Act and the City of Tampa Human Rights Ordinance.
+Although theirs are the most common violations, there are others that violate the Federal Fair Housing Act and the City of Tampa Human Rights Ordinance (Tampa Code).

 Those who deal in housing should recognize the practices outlined above as ones to avoid.
 Such discriminatory actions are against the law, as is blockbusting.
 Blockbusting is defined as the inducing of owners to sell their homes to escape a minority group.
 Discriminatory advertising in the sale or rental of housing is also illegal.
 This includes ads indicating racial preference or limitation in either their content or placement.

 The Office of Human Rights has the ability to:

 - Investigate to see if the law has been broken.